 - salt and cayenne to taste

 Preheat oven to 350˚F. Lightly grease 2-qt soufflé dish.
-Add parmesan cheese; gently shake dish until side and bottom of dish are evenly coated with the cheese.
-Set aside/ Bring milk just to boil in large saucepan on medium heat.
+Add Parmesan cheese; gently shake dish until side and bottom of dish are evenly coated with the cheese.
+Set aside.
+Bring milk just to boil in large saucepan on medium heat.
 Gradually add cereal, stirring constantly with wire whisk after each addition until well blended.
-Cook 1 min. stirring constantly.
-Remove from heat, cover and let stand 4 min.
+Cook 1 minute, stirring constantly.
+Remove from heat, cover and let stand 4 minutes.
 Stir in spinach and Swiss cheese.